asbjborg/asbjborg.github.io/_drafts/building-a-bidirectional-obsidian-jekyll-sync-engine.md

 ---
 title: My Awesome Post
 status: published  # The magic word!
+image: ![[my-featured-image.jpg]]  # Will be processed automatically
 ---

+Here's a cool image: ![[another-image.png]]
 ```

 And voilà!
-Your post is ready for its internet debut.
+Your post is ready for its internet debut, complete with optimized images.
 Want to keep it as a draft?
 Use `status: draft`.
 Want to keep it private? `status: private` or just leave it out entirely.